layrjs/layr/packages/routable/README.md

-# @liaison/routable
+# @layr/routable

-Makes the methods of your Liaison components callable by URL.
+Makes the methods of your Layr components callable by URL.

 ## Installation

 ```
-npm install @liaison/routable
+npm install @layr/routable
 ```

 ## License